Seifenn/store-manager/README.md

    - Admin interface fully functional CRUD operations for products and employees connected to MY SQL data base and the ability to display stock and history of sellings.

-   -Employee interface with the ability to add sales and check stock.
+   - Employee interface with the ability to add sales and check stock.

 ##### Libraries :